 4. Am I Saving Enough for Retirement?

 There are many websites and statistics you can google to see if you are saving enough for retirement.
-If you are in your 20s (early 30s) you should be putting in enough to at least get your company match.
+You should be putting in enough to at least get your company match.
 It is free money.
 Compound interest is a wonderful thing.
 You don’t want to delay saving for retirement.
 I currently put 7% in my 401k (6% is my company match) and I put about $200 a month in my Roth IRA.
 Even though we are paying off six figures of debt, I will not stop retirement contributions.

 5. Can I Reduce My Monthly Bills?